 Interacting with your organization is almost never going to be the final step on someone’s journey.
 But you can help them reach their ultimate objective more easily by considering what they are likely to do right after they engage with you.
 Again, these subsequent interactions may include people and brands outside your organization.
 For instance, after a customer files an insurance claim, she might then have to call around to different auto repair shops to make an appointment and go online to book a rental car.
 Thinking about this question will help you recognize where there are opportunities to help smooth the person’s path forward, like proactively providing a list of repair shops in the area or pointing them to low-cost car rentals.
 After you’ve answered the question of what the person will likely do right after, ask and answer it at least two more times.

 Rather than aiming to simply satisfy people’s basic needs, think about what it will take to create the most positive experience possible for this individual given what you know about who they are and what journey they are on.
 “Happy” here is a proxy for whichever emotion your company is trying to evoke during this particular interaction.
 For example, an organization may want job candidates to feel respected and energized during the interview process, whereas after taking a training course, it may want them to feel confident in their new skills and cared for by the company.
 This focus on emotional states will help employees stay mindful of people’s true needs and help build a more empathetic organizational culture.

 The five questions of Journey-Centric Thinking embed a journey mindset across an organization by prompting employees and leaders to actively consider why someone is interacting with the organization and how the interaction fits within their broader objectives and activities.

 The bottom line: While journey maps are valuable, Journey-Centric Thinking is transformational.

-Isabelle Zdatny is an XM Catalyst with the Qualtrics XM Institute
+Isabelle Zdatny, CCXP, is an XM Catalyst with the Qualtrics XM Institute